A Bayesian adaptive design for dual-agent phase I-II oncology trials integrating efficacy data across stages: Discussions

-We have limited the simulations to the two main dose-toxicity scenarios considered by the principal investigator of the cisplatin-cabazitaxel trial.
-In each of these dose-toxicity profiles, we have studied two different stage II dose-efficacy profiles, each one with three different stage I dose-efficacy profiles with different levels of similarity with respect to the stage II dose-efficacy profile.
-In this article, because we allow the main effects set of parameters to be exchangeable across stages, similarity or agreement across stages is based only on these two parameters.
-However, depending on the application and the definition of the dose-efficacy profile, this work could be extended to include other parameters in the set of parameters that could be exchangeable across stages.
+We have limited the simulations to the two main dose-toxicity scenarios considered by the principal investigator of the motivating example.
+In each of these dose-toxicity profiles, we have studied two different stage II dose-efficacy profiles, each one accompanied with three stage I dose-efficacy profiles that have different levels of similarity with respect to the stage II dose-efficacy profile.
+Also, because we allow the main effects set of parameters to be exchangeable across stages, similarity or agreement across stages is based only on these two parameters.
+However, depending on the application and the definition of the dose-efficacy profile, this work could be extended by tweaking the \texttt{JAGS} code, which we have made publicly available, so it includes other parameters in the set of parameters that could be exchangeable across stages.

-The evaluations we present in this article aim to assess the operating characteristics under complete agreement, partial agreement and complete disagreement between stage I and stage II dose-efficacy profiles.
-In other words, we aim to evaluate how much we can benefit from sharing efficacy data across stages when the data is completely or partially consistent based on the main effects set of parameters, but also to what extend we penalize the design's operating characteristics when the efficacy data is inconsistent across stages.
+The evaluation we present in this article aims to assess whether the overall operating characteristics of design improve by allowing robust integration of efficacy data across stages in scenarios under complete agreement, partial agreement and complete disagreement between the stage I and stage II dose-efficacy profiles.
+In other words, we aim to evaluate how much we can benefit from sharing efficacy data across stages when efficacy the data is completely or partially consistent across stages based on the main effects set of parameters, but also to what extend we expect to penalize the design's operating characteristics when the efficacy data is inconsistent across stages.
+The assessment is done in the original setting with continuous dose combination levels under $H_0$ and $H_1$ following the case study described in section \ref{sc_motivating_example}.